aplteam/Tester2/README.md

 If your INI file(s) do not live in either place then you must set the `IniFolder` property in order to allow `Tester2` to find the INI file(s).

 First the `Run*` methods check whether there is a file `testcases.ini`.
-If this is the case that INI file is processed.
+If this is the case the INI file is processed.
 Use this INI file to specify general stuff that does not depend on a certain computer/environment.

 Then the `Run*` methods checks for a file `testcases-{computername}.ini`.
 If this file exists it is processed.
 Use this to specify stuff that does depend on a certain computer or environment.